Update: For 2018 events, check out 45 Festive Ways to Celebrate Christmas in Philly Region.

 3. Winter Wonderland Tea at A Taste of Britain

-If you haven’t been to A Taste of Britain in Wayne you now how the perfect excuse.
+If you haven’t been to A Taste of Britain in Wayne for their afternoon tea service or English comfort food you now how the perfect excuse.
 On three Sundays in December (3rd, 10th and 17th), the charming tea house will be hosting a reservation-only Winter Wonderland Tea.
 The utterly indulgent (and delicious) menu includes spinach and chevre puff pastry as well as English-inspired favorites like the Bakewell tart.

 4. Brandywine River Museum